JJ-JianJiao/j-note/git/README.md

 # rename and move files
 23. git mv old-file-name new-file-name ## rename the file name using git command
 24. git mv file-name relative-path ## for example: git mv file.Name .. or git mv file.name FolderName
-## git add -A/./u
-25. git add -A ## stages all  (modified, new, delete)
-26. git add . ##stages all in same path (only add all at current path and below)
-27. git add -u ## stages modified and deleted, without new (add all tracked files without new)

 ## git remove files
 28. git rm fileName ## only works the file which is tracked by repository
 ## git help